 Welcome, foolish mortals!

 The Haunted Mansion is one of Disney World’s most iconic rides.
-It was an opening day attraction at Magic Kingdom and guests still eagerly (and nervously!) anticipate their tour of this spooky spectacle nearly 50 years later.
+It was an opening day attraction at Magic Kingdom and guests still eagerly (and nervously!) anticipate their tour of this spooky spectacle over 50 years later.
 But just who are the happy haunts we meet in The Haunted Mansion?
 Let’s take a look!

 (But listen up, Mansion diehards — we hear you!
 This post is JUST the backstory and plot of the Florida version of the Mansion.
 Each version worldwide has a different backstory and different interpretations of the characters.
 We’re focusing on Walt Disney World’s Mansion for now, but may take an in-depth look at the others later!)